nafasebra/csstail/README.md

-# cssToTailwindcss README
+# CSSTail VSCode Extention

-This is the README for your extension "cssToTailwindcss".
+This is the README for your extension "csstail".
 After writing up a brief description, we recommend including the following sections.

 ## Features